-Pate has been instrumental in Quanesha Burks' development in the long jump, leading to her winning efforts at the 2015 NCAA Outdoor Championships in Eugene, Ore. and the 2016 NCAA Indoor Championships in Birmingham as well as being one of 10 semifinalist for the Bowerman Trophy as a sophomore.
+Pate was instrumental in developing Burks in the long jump, leading to her winning efforts at the 2015 NCAA Outdoor Championships in Eugene, Ore. and the 2016 NCAA Indoor Championships in Birmingham as well as being one of 10 semifinalists for the Bowerman Trophy as a sophomore.
 Burks' outdoor title capped an unbeaten outdoor season in 2015, as she also claimed the long jump title at the SEC Championships.
 Burks also set a new school record several times during the outdoor season, the last coming at the 2015 North American, Central American and Caribbean (NACAC) Senior Championships in San Jose, Costa Rica, where she jumped 22-9 (6.93m) to claim gold.

 In 2014, Pate coached Burks to second-team All-America honors in the long jump, as well a second place finish in the women's long jump at the United States Junior National Championships.

 Pate helped Alabama sprinters make an impact on the SEC and national levels in 2013.
 Led by SEC outdoor 100-meter champion Diondre Batson, the Alabama sprint corps announced the Tide’s return to national prominence by keying a run to an 11th-place team finish at the NCAA Outdoor Championships.
 At that meet, Alabama’s 4x100-meter relay crew of Batson, Alex Sanders, Hakeem Haynes and Dushane Farrier posted the two fastest relay performances in Alabama history.
 In the semi-finals, the quartet broke a 23-year-old record with a time of 38.78.
 Three days later, the foursome came within a whisker of winning the NCAA title in the event, finishing second in the relay in another school-record time of 38.54.